Rainb0wKey/bdfd-wiki/src/foreword.md

 <div class="bdfd-is">
   <h1 id="bdfd-case">Bot Designer For Disciord</h1>
-  <span id="bdfd-content><bold>BDFD</bold>BDFD allows you to build Discord bots with ease, using beginner-friendly functions.
-Create everything from simple echo bots to complex multi-purpose administration bots.</span>
+  <p id="bdfd-content><bold>BDFD</bold>BDFD allows you to build Discord bots with ease, using beginner-friendly functions.
+Create everything from simple echo bots to complex multi-purpose administration bots.</p>
 </div>

 What are you waiting for?
 Create the bot of your dreams today!